avgn/CLfE/README.md

-# Modeling FTSE Mib stock index using ARCH and GARCH models
+# About
-Time series analysis of economic and financial data in R
+Time series analysis of economic and financial data in R: modelling FTSE Mib index using ARCH and GARCH models.